 - 3. Specify the desk definition used to create the ticket, in any one of the following three ways: - a.
-Optionally set the Default desk definition in Service Desk > Desk Definition (page 35). - b.
+Optionally set the Default desk definition in Service Desk > Desk Definition (page 32). - b.
 Optionally set the Alarm Default Service Desk in Service Desk > Incoming Email and Alarm Settings.
 Has precedence over the Default desk definition. - c.
-Optionally specify a unique Ticket Request De-Dup (page 73) or Ticket Request Mapping (page 73) procedure to process ticket requests from system events.
-Set using the Service Desk > Incoming Email and Alarm Settings > General (page 62) tab.
+Optionally specify a unique Ticket Request De-Dup (page 77) or Ticket Request Mapping (page 77) procedure to process ticket requests from system events.
+Set using the Service Desk > Incoming Email and Alarm Settings > General (page 57) tab.
 Has precedence over the Default desk definition and the Alarm Default Service Desk setting.
-See the Test Property Value of the Receipt (page 82) command for details on testing the property values of ticket requests, including the source system event of the ticket request.
+See the testTicketProperty() (page 87) command for details on testing the property values of ticket requests, including the source system event of the ticket request.
 This IF command is only available in a Ticket Request Mapping procedure.